Ester R.A. Leutenberg and Dr. John J. Liptak

 To be able to reach personal and professional goals, self-esteem is critical.
 For teens, healthy self-esteem is even more critical, emotionally and physically.
 Self-esteem dictates how teens treat and feel about themselves and others, assert themselves, view and act in the world, and take care of their basic needs.
-Self-esteem is so important that research suggests that low self-esteem can be tied to many mental and physical health issues.
+Self-esteem is so important that research suggests that low self-esteem impacts many mental and physical health issues.

-The Teen Self-Esteem Workbook is designed to help teens engage in self-reflection, examine their thoughts and feelings that either enhance or detract from healthy self-esteem, and learn effective tools and techniques for building feelings of self-esteem and self-worth.
-The books offers facilitator reproducible self-esteem worksheets, self-assessments, exercises, and educational handouts.
+The Teen Self-Esteem Workbook can help teens engage in self-reflection, examine their thoughts and feelings that either enhance or detract from healthy self-esteem, and learn practical tools and techniques for building feelings of self-esteem and self-worth.
+The workbook includes facilitator reproducible self-esteem worksheets, self-assessments, exercises, and educational handouts.